canmod/macpan2/inst/starter_models/shiver/README.md

-Vaccination data from [Public Health Ontario](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool) can help us get an estimate for the per capita vaccination rate $\phi$.
-The average number of vaccines that can be administered per day was estimated by averaging weekly vaccination counts for the month preceding the scenario.
-We then convert `daily_vaccinations` to a rate by dividing by the initial population size.
+Vaccination data from [Public Health Ontario](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool) can help us get an estimate for the maximum number of vaccines that can be administered per day.
+We average weekly vaccination counts for the month preceding the scenario, and use this as our estimate for the Michaelis-Menten asymptote parameter $a$.

 ``` r
 # phi = vaccination rate